This is a notice for site visitors.

 Rosario worked in the audit division of the regional firm for about four years and then set off to join a startup real estate venture where he served as the Controller and then Chief Financial Officer.
 When the business filed for bankruptcy due to a recession, Rosario took some time off and reconnected with John Dodsworth at a social event where he suggested that Rosario apply for an opening in CAMICO’s Loss Prevention Services.

-“I had done a lot of different things, but the idea of helping CPAs through Loss Prevention, but not having to do accounting work was appealing,” Rosario said.
+“I had done a lot of different things, but the idea of helping CPAs with Loss Prevention services and resources, but not having to do accounting work was appealing,” Rosario said.
 “I loved accounting but didn’t want to do financial statements every month.
 I was much more interested in the business part of accounting.”

-When Rosario began working in Loss Prevention, he said it wasn’t a department, but rather a subgroup in the Claims department.
+When Rosario began working in Loss Prevention, it wasn’t a department, but rather a subgroup in the Claims department.

 Building a Lasting Career at CAMICO